Level Up as a Growth-Oriented Investment ManagerDownload Brochure

 Please note that participants must complete all modules of the program (online, in person or live online, inter-module) to receive the Certificate in Business Excellence.

 Ideal candidates for the Venture Capital Private Equity Program are professionals who have recently embarked on their journey in private investing and are eager to take significant strides in the VC and PE sectors.
 The program is beneficial for executives in investment banking, finance, private equity, venture capital, financial consulting, risk advisory, etc., who aim to gain a holistic understanding of sourcing, managing, and structuring deals.
 You will emerge with the knowledge and practical experience needed to elevate your career and accelerate your firm’s impact.

 Participants should have:

-The program fee is US$28,000 and covers teaching fees, all academic materials, and access to online coursework.
+The program fee covers all program materials.
 The fee does not include accommodations for the in-person elective, the three-day optional on-campus networking event, travel expenses (domestic, international, visa fee, and more), and other expenses not specifically mentioned in the fees.